kylescoulter/NutritionApp/README.md

 	A simple UI for entering daily nutrition has been built.

 	User entries are printed in each section of the daily nutrition.

+7.16.20

+    v0.2

+    A login page has been created

+    A register account page has been created

+    The backend can store a user account in a database

+    User info validation is in progress.

+    An ingredient search has been added to the diary page.

+    A user now has the ability to remove items from the diary page.